General

 CME Benchmark Administration, Ltd. is subject to UK Benchmark Regulation (UK BMR) that requires CBA to report to the regulator the outstanding notional of financial products that reference CME Term SOFR.
 This helps the regulator determine the use of and systemic importance of the benchmark.

-CME Group, therefore, requires licensees to report the total outstanding notional of their financial products that reference CME Term SOFR.
+CME therefore requires licensees to report the total outstanding notional of their financial products that reference CME Term SOFR.
 This can be reported as a single aggregated notional across Category 1 and Category 2 products combined, or as a separate notional for each category.
 The request, a point in time assessment, will come in January of each year and will be due in February.
 This requirement will be deferred for 2022 and will commence in 2023.

-Reporting obligations for Use License Categories 3
+Reporting obligations for Use License Category 3

 For use Category 3, there are currently no reporting obligations.